LABORA-INF-UFG/paper-DGWCAMK-2024/README.md

 pip install tqdm numpy matplotlib stable-baselines3 seaborn tensorboard
 ```

-The repository contains the best trained Nahum's agent used in the paper's evaluation, located in `./best_sac/best_model.zip`.
+The repository contains the best-trained DRL agent used in the paper's evaluation, located in `./best_sac/best_model.zip`.
 To train again, you can execute:
 ```bash
 python train_agent.py
 ```

 ## Experiments
 There are three implemented experiments:
-- **standard**: SAO uses minimal resources while Nahum's agent and RR use 100%;
+- **standard**: SOA uses minimal resources while the DRL agent and RR use 100%;
-- **minimum**: SAO, Nahum's agent and RR use limited resources as calculated by SAO;
+- **minimum**: SOA, the DRL agent and RR use limited resources as calculated by SOA;
-- **full**: SAO, Nahum's agent and RR use 100% of the resources.
-SAO uses 100% by allocating all resources at the same proportion of the minimal needed for each slice.
-As this behaviour actually do not have interesting results, it is not used in the paper.
+- **full**: SOA, the DRL agent, and RR use 100% of the resources.
+SOA uses 100% by allocating all resources at the same proportion of the minimum needed for each slice.
+As this behavior does not have interesting results, it is not used in the paper.

-To run the experiment, simply execute:
+To run the experiment, execute:
 ```bash
 python main.py <experiment_name>
 ```